Sketch to Adapt: Fine-Tunable Sketches for Efficient LLM Adaptation: Experiments

 \textbf{Math Problem-Solving.} Table \ref{tab:math-eval} presents the accuracy results of models fine-tuned on the Math10K dataset~\cite{llm-adapters}. \OurMethod{} models are compressed to use INT4 representation for weights, while baselines use full models for fine-tuning.
 We explore the effectiveness of \OurMethod{} at different compression rates by varying groups per row (GPR) in the sketched models.
 We highlight that SketchTune\textsubscript{GPR=8} consistently achieves the best accuracy compared to PEFT baselines despite using 2.6-3.4$\times$ smaller models, and is on par with full fine-tuning and GPT-3.5.
 Regarding parameter efficiency, SketchTune\textsubscript{GPR=2} performs better or on par with LoRA and DoRA, despite using fewer trainable parameters.
 We also conclude that scaling up the number of parameters by increasing GPR leads to a consistent improvement in the average accuracy across datasets.

 \textbf{Commonsense Reasoning.} Table \ref{tab:commonsense-eval} presents the accuracy results of models fine-tuned on the Commonsense170K dataset.
-All \OurMethod{} models use the INT4 representation and GPR=4 for model sketching, while the baseline methods employ the original weights as the base.
+To maintain a practical trade-off between memory efficiency and final performance, all \OurMethod{} models use the INT4 representation and GPR=4 for model sketching, while the baseline methods employ the original weights as the base.
 Despite using 2.7-3.5$\times$ smaller base model size, \OurMethod{} consistently outperforms competitive PEFT methods and even full fine-tuning in the average accuracy across benchmarks.